anyaevostinar/anyaevostinar.github.io/classes/111-w24/lab-mutate-lists.md

 in particular, the list can include more or less than 6 Pokemon, though you can assume that it is stored in the variable `my_team`.
 For the example, your program should print out `Articuno`.

-You can solve this problem both by looping over the list and by using mostly list methods.
-You should try to come up with both kinds of solutions.
+If you solved this problem without a loop, using mostly list methods, you should try to come up with a solution that loops over the list.

 ## Exercise 3
 Imagine you have a list `example = [1, 2, 3, 4]`.
 Write a program that rotates the items of that list to the left by one position and then prints `example`: